bkal01/claude-radical-red/README.md

 ### 2. Add the ROM

 It's illegal to distribute the ROM itself, so obtain it separately and place it at `radicalred.gba` in the repository root.
-The committed task fixture starts at the Giovanni battle.

 ### Optional: local emulator development

 Coding-agent evaluations build mGBA inside the server image, so they do not need host-side mGBA bindings.
-To run emulator code directly on macOS, build the local bindings separately:
+To run emulator code directly on your machine, run

 ```bash
 brew install ffmpeg cmake